 Matzek, Braves blank Mets

-Tyler Matzek earned his first major-league victory since 2015 as five Atlanta Braves' pitchers combined to shut out the visiting New York Mets, 4-0, on Sunday.
-Matzek (1-0) was out baseball in 2017 and pitched in an independent league in 2018 before joining the Atlanta minor league system last year.
+Tyler Matzek earned his first major league victory since 2015 as five Atlanta Braves' pitchers combined to shut out the visiting New York Mets, 4-0, on Sunday.
+Matzek (1-0) was out of baseball in 2017 and pitched in an independent league in 2018 before joining the Atlanta minor-league system last year.
 He last pitched in the majors in 2015 with the Colorado Rockies.

 The sturdy left-hander struck out four in two innings in relief of starter Kyle Wright for the Braves, who have won five in a row.
 Wright was wild and pitched only 3 1/3 innings in his second start, surrendering five hits and four walks while throwing 75 pitches.
 He struck out five and was the beneficiary of some good defensive support.